Niemen, river of my youth, where are the waters

 Everything has vanished, why not my tears!

-This is how Adam Mickiewicz described the Neman – the river from his homeland.
+This is how Adam Mickiewicz described the Neman – one of his homeland rivers.
 The story of the calm waters brought to mind his childhood and teenage years.
 Mickiewicz was no exception.
-Other Polish writers also referred to this river many times in their works.
-Who among us does not know, or at least has not heard, the novel by Eliza Orzeszkowa “On the Niemen”?
-However, the Niemen in Polish history is not only a poetic motif, a symbol of returning to the “land of childhood years”.
+Many Polish writers have made reference to this river multiple times in their works.
+Who of those among us does not know, or at least has not heard of Eliza Orzeszkowa’s novel “On the Neman”?
+However, the Neman in Polish history is not only a poetic motif, a symbol of returning to the “land of childhood years”.
 It is also an arena of international politics.
-This specific arena formerly hosted the rulers of two European powers on its waters.
+Upon its waters, this specific arena previously played host to the rulers of two European powers.

 Tour de l’Europe

-The turn of the 18th and 19th centuries was the Napoleonic era in Europe.
-A new empire was created on the ashes of the post-revolutionary France, with a thirty-year-old Corsican Napoleon Bonaparte at the head, who crowned himself as the emperor of France in 1804.
-He did not need much time to spread his influences over almost the whole Europe.
-Many stood against the French army- the Brits, the Prussians, the Austrians, the Russians, the Portugese, the Swedes , but no one managed, despite single triumphs, to stop the French intrusion.
-In 1806 another, the fourth international coalition against France was formed.
-This time, as it turned out, the course of the fight was to decide about further faith of Polish lands.
+The turn of the 18th and 19th centuries was the time of the Napoleonic era in Europe.
+A new empire had arisen from the ashes of post-revolutionary France, with thirty-year-old Corsican Napoleon Bonaparte at its head, after crowning himself as emperor of France in 1804.
+He needed very little time to spread his influence over practically the whole of Europe.
+Many stood against the French army- the British, the Prussians, the Austrians, the Russians, the Portugese, the Swedes, but no one managed, despite single triumphs, to halt the French pressure.
+In 1806 another, a fourth international coalition against France was formed.
+This time, as it turned out, the course of the fight was to decide the fate of Polish lands.

 France – the empire counterattacks

-The Prussians were the first to fight against Napoleon.
+The Prussians were the first to take up the fight against Napoleon.
 This was the result of a British provocation – London informed Prussia that Napoleon had no intention of agreeing to their occupation of Hanover, which he was supposed to offer to the English.
-There was no doubt on the Spree River – the time had come to deal with France.
-However, the Napoleon’s forces and the Emperor himself were not particularly surprised by the Prussians’ decision to start the war and moved towards Berlin as fast as possible.
-The Prussian army, surprised by the speed of action, had no chance.
+In Prussian minds there was no doubt that the time had come to deal with France.
+However, Napoleon’s forces and the Emperor himself were not particularly surprised by the Prussian decision to declare war and moved hastily towards Berlin.
+The Prussian army, surprised by the speed of action, was left with no chance.
 The two battles fought at Jena and Auerstedt proved crucial.
-On 27 October 1806, Napoleon rode into Berlin in the glory of a victor.
+On the 27th of October 1806, Napoleon basked in the glory of victory as he rode into Berlin.

 Direction – East

 The defeat of Prussia was only the beginning of this story.
-Next in line to “count the French bones” was Russia, terrified by the possibility of losing its influence in Central and Eastern Europe.
-This time again Napoleon did not intend to wait for the opponent’s move – on 1 November the French army entered Greater Poland.
+Next in line to “settle the score with the French” was Russia, terrified by the prospect of losing its influence in Central and Eastern Europe.
+Once again Napoleon did not intend to wait for the opponent’s move – on the 1st of November the French army entered Greater Poland.
 General Jan Henryk Dąbrowski and Józef Wybicki reached the lands of the former Republic of Poland as well.
-Their task was to organise Polish army.
-Meanwhile, Russian troops, were gradually approaching from the east and manager to reach Warsaw (then belonging to Prussia).
-Before they went on the offensive, they were forced out of the Polish capital city.
-Napoleon himslef entered it triumphantly on 27 November .
-The French advance was halted only by winter and the poor condition of the roads.
-Military operations were suspended for a short time.
+They were tasked with organising the Polish army.
+Meanwhile, Russian troops were gradually approaching from the east and managed to reach Warsaw (which at that time belonged to Prussia).
+Before going on the offensive, they were forced out of the Polish capital city.
+Napoleon himself entered triumphantly on the 27th of November.
+The French advance was halted only by winter and the poor condition of the roads leading to military operations being suspended for a short time.

-Already at the end of January there were attempts at offensive action by the Russian-Prussian forces, although they ended in failure.
-The decisive battles were the Battle of Eylau, which forced the Russians and Prussians to withdraw, and the June Battle of Friedland, as a result of which the Russians were finally defeated.
+Already by the end of January, offensive operations were attempted by the Russian-Prussian forces, although they ended in failure.
+The decisive battles were the Battle of Eylau, which forced a joint Russian-Prussian withdrawal, and the June Battle of Friedland, which resulted in the final defeat of the Russians.

 “Long live Peace!”

 “Vive le Paix” (“Long live Peace”) – these words were supposedly shouted by French soldiers after the Battle of Eylau.
-And indeed, peace, however short, would finally come.
-It was signed on 7 July 1807 in Tilsit.
+And indeed, peace, however short-lived, would finally come.
+It was signed on the 7th of July 1807 in Tilsit.
 Napoleon and tsar Alexander I met on a raft.
 Yes: on a raft.
 It was docked in the middle of the river Neman.
-Both of the emperors arrived and met there to sign the peace treatery.
-Where did the idea for such an uncommon end of the war come from?
-The Neman was a boundary river at that time and none of the monarchs wanted to stand on his opponent’s land.
-Entering the opposite bank would mean to abase before the second ruler.
+Both emperors arrived there to sign the peace treaty.
+From where did such an uncommon idea to end the war come from?
+The Neman was a boundary river at that time and none of the monarchs wished to stand upon enemy land.
+Entering from the opposite bank would mean to humble oneself before the second ruler.
 That is why, in order to avoid misunderstandings, both gentlemen met in the middle of the river.
-It is an interesting and clever solution to be fair.
+To be fair it was both an interesting and clever solution.

 However, the most important question still remains unanswered: what were the terms of the peace?
-Under the Treaties of Tilsit (also known as Peace of Tilsit) Alexander I agreed, among others, to the creation of the Duchy of Warsaw and the Free City of Danzig and he joined the continental blockade aimed at Great Britain.
+Under the Treaties of Tilsit (also known as Peace of Tilsit) Alexander I agreed, among other concessions, to the creation of the Duchy of Warsaw and the Free City of Danzig and he joined the continental blockade aimed at Great Britain.
 It could be considered a success not only for the French, but also, and perhaps above all, for the Polish.
-However, there was a spoonful of tar in this barrel of honey.
-Napoleon agreed that the Białystok departament, a part of Prussia since 1795, would not be annexes to the Duchy, but it will be handed over to Russia.
-Białystok, Drohicznyn, Bielsk Podlaski, Goniądz, Mariampol – these are just some of the cities that thus came under the rule of Petersburg.
-And although in 1812, on the way to Moscow, this area fell into French hands, the French did not stay in the east for too long.
+However, there was a fly in the ointment of this agreement.
+Napoleon agreed that the Białystok department, part of Prussia since 1795, would not be annexed to the Duchy, but instead handed over to Russia.
+Białystok, Drohicznyn, Bielsk Podlaski, Goniądz, Mariampol – these are just some of the cities that thus fell under the rule of Petersburg.
+And although in 1812 this area had fallen into French hands, whilst on their way to Moscow, the French did not stay in the east for too long.
 In 1815, under the provisions of the Congress of Vienna, the Kingdom of Poland was established, but once again the Białystok district remained outside its eastern borders.
 Until 1915, the Białystok region was a territory directly incorporated into Russia and subordinated to it.